ramesh-x90/SCN/README.md

 # this PROJECT is only for Windows operating system

-This is use PyQt build UI
+This uses PyQt for UI

 object detection with yolov3 and cv2
 legecy openGL overlay to draw on screen